 Step 5: Complete Development Application Form & Checklists

 It is important that your Development Application is properly completed and contains all of the necessary information.
-The Application will not be accepted if it is deficient in any area.
+The Application will not be accepted if it is incomplete.

-Council’s Application Forms provides all the necessary information needed to submit a DA.
+The Development Application webpage provides all the necessary information you need to submit a DA.

-Applications must be lodged at Councils Customer Service Centre between 8.30am and 4.00pm Monday – Friday at:
+Applications can be lodged in person at Council's Customer Service Centre between 8.30am to 1pm and 2pm to 4pm, Monday – Friday at:

 - assess the application against all the relevant planning controls;